uvarc/rc-website/content/userinfo/rivanna/software/compilers.md

 ```
 module load gcc
 ```
 It may be necessary to use an older compiler for programs using GPGPUs.
-The `gcccuda` module will load the correct version.

-## Available Gnu Compilers
+## Available GNU Compilers

 {{< module-versions module="gcc" >}}